 The Council plays an important, but not exclusive, role in providing cultural opportunities and influencing cultural values.
-This role is fulfilled by a number of Council departments but most significantly by Community Development & Tourism.
+This role is fulfilled by a number of Council departments.
 In parallel with the development of this Strategy, the Council's Community Development, Tourism and Wight Leisure Best Value Reviews have been undertaken.
 It has been important to ensure synergy between these reviews and the Cultural Strategy.
 This is reflected in the Strategy sharing common aims and objectives with Community Development, shared use of the extensive community research and an inter-relationship between the Action Plans of each.